LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

   - Container for Congressional Budget Office (CBO) cost estimates associated with a bill or resolution.
 Read [about CBO](https://www.congress.gov/help/legislative-glossary#glossary_cbo) on Congress.gov.
   - A `<cboCostEstimates>` element may include the following children:
     - `<item`
       - Container for a CBO cost estimate.
-An `<item>` element may include the following children:
+An `<item>` element is repeatable and may include the following children:
         - `<pubDate>` (e.g. 2021-07-14T17:27:00Z)
           - The date the CBO cost estimate was published.
         - `<title>` (e.g. H.R.
 3076, Postal Service Reform Act of 2021)